Sumitomo Mitsui DS Asset Management Company Ltd Purchases 396 Shares of Parker-Hannifin Co. (NYSE:PH)

 Sumitomo Mitsui DS Asset Management Company Ltd lifted its position in Parker-Hannifin Co.
-(NYSE:PH – Get Rating) by 4.8% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 8,611 shares of the industrial products company’s stock after acquiring an additional 396 shares during the quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Parker-Hannifin were worth $2,739,000 at the end of the most recent reporting period.
+(NYSE:PH – Get Rating) by 4.8% during the 4th quarter, according to its most recent disclosure with the SEC.
+The fund owned 8,611 shares of the industrial products company’s stock after purchasing an additional 396 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Parker-Hannifin were worth $2,739,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of PH.
-FMR LLC grew its stake in shares of Parker-Hannifin by 16.1% in the 1st quarter.
-FMR LLC now owns 310,712 shares of the industrial products company’s stock worth $53,324,000 after acquiring an additional 43,094 shares in the last quarter.
-Morgan Stanley grew its stake in shares of Parker-Hannifin by 4.4% in the 2nd quarter.
-Morgan Stanley now owns 1,175,284 shares of the industrial products company’s stock worth $360,941,000 after acquiring an additional 49,665 shares in the last quarter.
-Marshall Wace LLP bought a new stake in shares of Parker-Hannifin in the 2nd quarter worth $702,000.
-Thrivent Financial for Lutherans grew its stake in shares of Parker-Hannifin by 7.2% in the 2nd quarter.
-Thrivent Financial for Lutherans now owns 292,406 shares of the industrial products company’s stock worth $89,801,000 after acquiring an additional 19,586 shares in the last quarter.
-Finally, IFP Advisors Inc grew its stake in shares of Parker-Hannifin by 35.1% in the 3rd quarter.
-IFP Advisors Inc now owns 466 shares of the industrial products company’s stock worth $133,000 after acquiring an additional 121 shares in the last quarter.
+Other institutional investors have also recently modified their holdings of the company.
+Assetmark Inc. grew its holdings in shares of Parker-Hannifin by 2,125.0% in the third quarter.
+Assetmark Inc. now owns 89 shares of the industrial products company’s stock worth $25,000 after purchasing an additional 85 shares during the last quarter.
+JFS Wealth Advisors LLC bought a new position in shares of Parker-Hannifin in the third quarter worth approximately $31,000.
+Farmers & Merchants Investments Inc. grew its holdings in shares of Parker-Hannifin by 48.0% in the fourth quarter.
+Farmers & Merchants Investments Inc. now owns 111 shares of the industrial products company’s stock worth $35,000 after purchasing an additional 36 shares during the last quarter.
+Consolidated Planning Corp bought a new position in shares of Parker-Hannifin in the third quarter worth approximately $34,000.
+Finally, Patriot Financial Group Insurance Agency LLC grew its holdings in shares of Parker-Hannifin by 41.9% in the fourth quarter.
+Patriot Financial Group Insurance Agency LLC now owns 122 shares of the industrial products company’s stock worth $39,000 after purchasing an additional 36 shares during the last quarter.
 Hedge funds and other institutional investors own 78.39% of the company’s stock.

-Several research firms recently weighed in on PH.
-Mizuho reduced their price target on shares of Parker-Hannifin from $345.00 to $305.00 and set a “neutral” rating for the company in a research report on Wednesday, March 9th.
-Jefferies Financial Group reduced their price target on shares of Parker-Hannifin from $380.00 to $350.00 and set a “buy” rating for the company in a research report on Friday, March 4th.
-The Goldman Sachs Group began coverage on shares of Parker-Hannifin in a research report on Sunday, December 12th.
-They set a “buy” rating and a $375.00 price target for the company.
-Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of Parker-Hannifin from $327.00 to $351.00 and gave the company a “buy” rating in a research report on Friday, December 10th.
-Three analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Buy” and an average target price of $358.81.
+In other news, VP Robert W. Malone sold 5,077 shares of Parker-Hannifin stock in a transaction dated Friday, February 4th.
+The stock was sold at an average price of $310.00, for a total value of $1,573,870.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+1.47% of the stock is owned by insiders.

-Parker-Hannifin (NYSE:PH – Get Rating) last announced its quarterly earnings results on Thursday, February 3rd.
-The industrial products company reported $4.46 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.85 by $0.61.
-Parker-Hannifin had a net margin of 11.87% and a return on equity of 27.26%.
-The firm had revenue of $3.82 billion for the quarter, compared to the consensus estimate of $3.72 billion.
-During the same period in the prior year, the firm posted $3.44 earnings per share.
+Parker-Hannifin (NYSE:PH – Get Rating) last announced its quarterly earnings data on Thursday, February 3rd.
+The industrial products company reported $4.46 EPS for the quarter, beating the consensus estimate of $3.85 by $0.61.
+The business had revenue of $3.82 billion during the quarter, compared to analyst estimates of $3.72 billion.
+Parker-Hannifin had a return on equity of 27.26% and a net margin of 11.87%.
 The company’s revenue for the quarter was up 12.1% on a year-over-year basis.
-On average, sell-side analysts predict that Parker-Hannifin Co. will post 18.15 earnings per share for the current year.
+During the same quarter last year, the firm posted $3.44 earnings per share.
+Analysts predict that Parker-Hannifin Co. will post 18.15 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 4th.
-Stockholders of record on Friday, February 11th were issued a $1.03 dividend.
-This represents a $4.12 dividend on an annualized basis and a dividend yield of 1.42%.
-The ex-dividend date of this dividend was Thursday, February 10th.
-Parker-Hannifin’s payout ratio is 29.75%.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 4th.
+Stockholders of record on Friday, February 11th were given a $1.03 dividend.
+This represents a $4.12 annualized dividend and a dividend yield of 1.42%.
+The ex-dividend date was Thursday, February 10th.
+Parker-Hannifin’s dividend payout ratio is presently 29.75%.

-In related news, VP Robert W. Malone sold 5,077 shares of the firm’s stock in a transaction that occurred on Friday, February 4th.
-The shares were sold at an average price of $310.00, for a total value of $1,573,870.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Corporate insiders own 1.47% of the company’s stock.
+Several research analysts have recently issued reports on PH shares.
+The Goldman Sachs Group started coverage on shares of Parker-Hannifin in a report on Sunday, December 12th.
+They issued a “buy” rating and a $375.00 target price on the stock.
+Jefferies Financial Group cut their price target on shares of Parker-Hannifin from $380.00 to $350.00 and set a “buy” rating on the stock in a report on Friday, March 4th.
+Mizuho cut their price target on shares of Parker-Hannifin from $345.00 to $305.00 and set a “neutral” rating on the stock in a report on Wednesday, March 9th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price target on shares of Parker-Hannifin from $327.00 to $351.00 and gave the company a “buy” rating in a report on Friday, December 10th.
+Three analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $358.81.

 Parker-Hannifin Corp. engages in the manufacture of motion and control technologies and systems.
 It operates through Diversified Industrial and Aerospace segments.
 The Diversified Industrial segment sells products to both original equipment manufacturers and distributors who serve the replacement markets in manufacturing, packaging, processing, transportation, mobile construction, refrigeration and air conditioning, agricultural and military machinery, and equipment industries.